Updated: April 21st, 2018

 Not to mention this “museum” doesn’t seem to know it’s place.
 It’s clearly trying to be everything to everyone and that just doesn’t work.
 A lesson I think we all learned when Paris Hilton put out a hip-hop album.
 Is this museum for adults?
 For kids?
 Adults that are so adult they actually think they’re kids?
 Why are the two buildings separate when really they’re the same thing?
 Why is this not explained at some point?
 Who in the hell signed Paris Hilton to a music contract?

 Now on the other hand, Cirque de Soleil I completely understand and appreciate.
-Showcasing astounding and, dare I sound like a cliché, mind-blowing human talent should never cease.
+Showcasing astounding and, dare I sound cliché, mind-blowing human talent should never cease.
 The stuff those performers can do?
 Actual magic.
 Now give me that cotton candy goddamnit.

 As far away as I prefer to stay from the circus, I must admit I have played a small yet highly unqualified role in its perpetuation.
 To give you a preview of my upcoming, one-woman circus titled, “I Could’ve Died But Didn’t,” here are some videos of me KILLING IT on the flying trapeze: